shane-wright/weaver-tools/tauri/tibr/docs/component-standard.md

 ## Usage Example

-Here's an example of how you might use this component design standard:
+Here's an example of how you might use the TIBR component design standard:

+### Example Component (Button)

 ```javascript
 /**